deepaksai7/DAA-Project/README.md

-# For problem statement pleasr go to "information_updated.pdf" file.
+# For problem statement please go to "information_updated.pdf" file.